rsanchezgarc/BIPSPI/docs/repo_help.md

 ```

-Additionally, instead a direectory with files, you can provide a csv file with pdbIds and chain Ids to be used as input.
+Additionally, instead a directory with files, you can provide a csv file with pdbIds and chain Ids to be used as input.
 BIPSPI will automatically download then and execute the struct mode.
-Only one chain per pdbId is superted at this moment.
+Only one chain per pdbId is suported at this moment.
 See [predict_from_pdbIds.csv](../docs/predict_from_pdbIds.csv) for an example

 ```